matloff/TidyverseSkeptic/README.md

    9 8     5            15.4
 ```

 There's trouble for R beginners right away, in the need to convert to
 factors, something not mentioned in the Tidy documentation, and which
 would further complicate things for R beginners even if it were
 documented.
 Furthermore, the instructor would need to explain the
-   **drop=FALSE**
+**.drop=FALSE**

 This illustrates why one Tidy advocate dismissed my example of grouping
 by two factors as "advanced," not suitable for a discussion of how R
 beginners learn.
 It IS advanced for Tidy learners.
 But it's clear that
 for base-R learners, it's not advanced at all.
 Indeed, examples like
 this are standard fare in base-R courses.

 I'd give base-R the clear win for teaching purposes here.

 ## Case study:  Tidy obstacles to debugging